🔥Manchester United XI vs Chelsea: Confirmed team news, predicted line-up and latest injuries🔥

 Ole Gunnar Solskjaer’s injury concerns are clearing ahead of Manchester United’s clash with Chelsea.

-Odion Ighalo will be in the squad that travels to Stamford Bridge on Monday night – providing the United manager with much-needed reinforcement for his desperately stretched attack in the absence of Marcus Rashford.
+Odion Ighalo will travel with the squad to Stamford Bridge tonight – providing the United manager with much-needed reinforcement for his desperately stretched attack in the absence of Marcus Rashford.

 It’s unlikely Ighalo will be thrown in from the start after training away from the rest of the squad since arriving on loan from Shanghai Shenhua on deadline day.
 But he could be an option from the bench.